gvwilson/sensibleadventures/nardica/nardica.md

 "I know.
 I seen it a few times, an' Jeep's mostly back to how he was.
 Mister Mishra's son," she added.
-"The one time he said anything about it, he said it was like all the new stuff the core put in his head was so loud he couldn't hear his own thinkin' for a while.
+"The one time he talked about it, he said it was like all the new stuff the core put in his head was so loud he couldn't hear his own thinkin' for a while.
 He's practic'ly back to bein' the same annoyin' nonsense he used t' be."